The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 Car Accident UM Coverage-The Role of UIM Counsel

 If your case goes to trial and UIM counsel, either as part of the pre-trial proceedings or otherwise, wishes to take part independently in the proceedings, you should be prepared to raise objection to that if appropriate.
 In Transportation Insurance Co. v.
 Womack, 284 Va.
-563, 565 (2012), the court said that Code § 33.2-2206.F allows a UIM carrier to defend a case at trial where the interest of the carrier and the named defendant diverge.
+563, 565 (2012), the court said that Va.
+Code § 33.2-2206.F allows a UIM carrier to defend a case at trial where the interest of the carrier and the named defendant diverge.
 That occurs in particular in an instance where the defendant has abandoned the case.

 If the carrier intends to present a defense independent of what the defendant has asserted, then in that instance their interests do diverge.
-In most instances however the interest of the two does not diverge because they both have the same interest in keeping the verdict as low as possible.
+In most instances however, the interest of the two does not diverge because they both have the same interest in keeping the verdict as low as possible.
 In State Farm Mutual Auto Insurance Co. v.
 Cuffee, 248 Va.
 11 (1994) and State Farm Mutual Auto Insurance Co. v.
 Beng, 249 Va.
 165 (1995), the court dealt with instances where the interest of the carrier and the defendant clearly did diverge.

 The carrier can employ counsel to file pleadings, participate in discovery, make and argue motions, examine and cross-examine witnesses, engage in argument at trial, admit liability and pursue appeals.
 The UM carrier is not bound by the actions of the uninsured defendant.
-State Farm v.
-Beng, 249 Va.
-165 (1995) The carrier may not tell the jury that he represents an insurance carrier or otherwise inject the topic of insurance coverage.
+Beng.
+The carrier may not tell the jury that he represents an insurance carrier or otherwise inject the topic of insurance coverage.
 Travelers v.
 Lobello, 212 Va.
 534 (1972)

 If UIM counsel is the only defense counsel in the case, you should pin them down as to who they represent.
 That is, is defense counsel only representing the interest of the carrier or are they formally representing the defendant?
-What you want to avoid is defense counsel at the last minute announcing that they now represent the defendant.
+What you want to avoid is defense counsel at the last-minute announcing that they now represent the defendant.
 In particular they should under no circumstances be allowed to state that they represent the “released defendant”.
 That is prejudicial to the plaintiff.

 No Appearance